project-owner/Peppy.doc/Home.md

 ### Screenshots
 Here are several screenshots of the Peppy player.

 This project was developed exclusively for my personal usage.
-Then I received several request to share the code for this player.
-Hence this project on GitHub.
-I hope that this information will be useful for another developers as well.
-This kind of tutorial could save me a lot of time and hair if I would have it when I started Peppy project ;)
+Then I received several requests to share the code for this player.
+Hence the project moved to GitHub.
+I hope that the information presented here will be useful for another developers as well.
+At least such tutorial could save me a lot of time and hair if I would have it when I started Peppy project ;)

 Have fun!